zhdk/tpf-installers/README.md

 - added the 'TPF-Client.app compiled for 'jack2' to the installer.
 - updated the 'uninstaller jack2.command'.
-- updated the 'uninstall-tpf-tool-intermediate.command'.
+- updated the 'uninstall-tpf-tools-intermediate.command'.
 - updated the 'tpf-audio-runner.command'.
 - added new 'tpf-video-runner'.
 - added new 'INSTALL.txt'.
 - added new 'Readme.md & Readme.pdf.
-- added new 'tpf-tool-intermediate v.1.1.pkg.zip'
+- added new 'tpf-tools-intermediate v.1.1.pkg.zip'

 - Midi-controllers works now!
   -  Default "x-Touch One"